-Guinea is open to foreign trade, which accounted for 90% of its GDP in 2020 (World Bank).
+Guinea is open to foreign trade, which accounts for 132% of its GDP (World Bank, latest data available).
 About 98% of exports are mining products and the country has become the world’s third-largest producer of bauxite.
-Gold and diamonds are among the main exports; whereas imports are led by machinery, vehicles, rice, iron, plastics, mineral oils, ships and medicines (ITC, 2020).
+Gold and diamonds are among the main exports; whereas imports are led by machinery, vehicles, rice, iron, plastics, mineral oils, ships and medicines (ITC, 2021).

-The main destinations of Guinea’s exports are the UAE, China, India, Switzerland and Belgium.
-On the other hand, the country’s imports come from China, India, the UAE, the Netherlands and France (OEC, 2020).
-The country is a member of both WTO and ECOWAS, and is in the process of an economic partnership with the EU as an ACP country.
-Customs duties are relatively high (the average rate is 12.6%), but Guinea continues to work to make its economy more open by reducing other non-tariff barriers.
-Yet, nepotism, corruption, unskilled labour, lack of transparency in duties and other taxes’ payment are all factors that undermine trade growth.
+The three main destinations of Guinea’s exports are India (33.8%), China (27.4%), and the UAE (25.3%), followed by Switzerland (2.4%), and Spain (1.9%).
+On the other hand, the country’s imports come mainly from China (39.6%), India (10.9%), the UAE (4.5%), Belgium (4.4%), and Turkey (4.1% - ITC, 2021).
+The country is a member of both WTO and ECOWAS and is in the process of an economic partnership with the EU as an ACP country.
+Customs duties are relatively high, but Guinea continues to work to make its economy more open by reducing other non-tariff barriers.
+Yet, nepotism, corruption, unskilled labour, and lack of transparency in duties and other taxes payments are all factors that undermine trade growth.
 Following the September 2021 coup, the country is at risk of economic sanctions.
-In November, the United States already suspended the country's eligibility for African Growth and Opportunity Act (AGOA) programme.
+In November, the United States already suspended the country's eligibility for African Growth and Opportunity Act (AGOA) programme and the ECOWAS suspended Guinea’s membership.

 Foreign Trade Indicators | 2017 | 2018 | 2019 | 2020 | 2021 |